srele96/sk-experiments/async-currying/README.md

 }
 ```

-Regular currying, is called like following:
+Regular curried functions are called like following:

 ```js
 a(1)(2)(3)